-These are produced by projects which accurately measure emissions reductions or carbon sequestration using a published technical methodology approved by an accreditation agency for use with their carbon standard.
+Projects produce accredited carbon offsets by accurately measuring emissions reductions or carbon sequestration using a published technical methodology approved by a carbon standard.

 Unaccredited verified carbon offsets

-Unaccredited verified offsets are produced by projects which have chosen not to go through the accreditation process.
-In some instances accreditation is not pursued because of the high costs involved; in others there may be no intent to trade the generated offsets to outside individuals or organizations.
-Some will still offer offsets for sale through private websites or direct to interested parties.
+Unaccredited verified offsets are produced by projects which have chosen not to go through a carbon standard’s accreditation process.
+In some cases, projects do not pursue accreditation because of the high cost, while others do not intend to trade the offsets at all to outside individuals or organisations.
+Some projects will still offer offsets for sale through private websites or directly to interested parties.
 Check the carbon standard’s registries or Fair Carbon’s Blue Carbon Project Map to view all registered blue carbon projects accredited or under development by an ICROA-approved carbon standard.

 Unaccredited, unverified carbon offsets

-Unaccredited, unverified carbon offsets are produced by projects making emissions reductions or carbon removal claims that have not been accredited by a carbon standard, nor verified by any kind of third-party organisation.
+Unaccredited, unverified carbon offsets are produced by projects making emissions reduction or removal claims which have neither been accredited by a carbon standard, nor verified by any third-party organisation.
 These projects may or may not measure their impact using reliable carbon accounting methods.
-While some hold themselves to high scientific and ethical standards, delivering excellent results, others are outright fraudulent or may be operating outside any legal framework.
+While some hold themselves to high scientific and ethical standards, others may be fraudulent.